anurye/Mobile-Robot-Navigation-Using-Deep-Reinforcement-Learning-and-ROS/README.md

     ros2 run drl_agent train_td7_agent.py
     ```

-> [!NOTE]
-> The training process can take a a bit of time.
-You can stop it using `CTRL+C` once you notice an improvement.

 ## Testing
 If you have closed the terminals, restart the simulation in Terminal 1 and Terminal 2 as described above.